-Responsibility: Faculty or division finance manager
+Responsibility: Faculty Finance and Planning Manager or Division Support Manager i.

-i.
 Ensure a Local Asset Register is established and maintained to record local assets within the faculty or division.
 This may be by way of individual registers for each school and unit in the faculty or division, or as the manager considers appropriate, but responsibility for managing each register must be allocated to a designated Local Asset Officer.